Skip to main content

 • Baby Bears (2 months to 15 months) - the Baby Bear programme is staffed by qualified individuals and offers two to one infant to attendant ratio.

 • Cuddly Bears (16 months to 3 years) - the Cuddly Bear programme is for non-skiing children.
-Each day includes organized activities, arts and crafts, games, snow play, and quiet time.
+Each day includes organised activities, arts and crafts, games, snow play, and quiet time.

 Transportation - With the Crested Butte Town Shuttle and Crested Butte Mountain Express, there's no need for a car.
 The shuttles run the 3 miles between Mt.
 Crested Butte and the historic town from many convenient locations, and it's free.